conmaol/maglocunus/LLMs/intro_to_LLMs.md

 - This reward model is then used to optimise the pre-trained fine-tune LLM, using the **Proximal Policy Optimisation** (PPO) algorithm.
 - You end up with a LLM like GPT-4, which is much better at following the user’s instructions.

+LLM components

+1. Transformer arcihtecture (simplified)

+Two main components: encoder; decoder

+tasks of each

+the encoder takes NL input text and encodes it into some kind of internal representation

+the decoder take the internal representation and decodes it into NL output text

+actually six encoders (encoding layers) and six decoders, focussing on different parts of the input text.

+Each encoding layer feeds into the next, allowing a full understanding of the input text to be built up one ;evel at a time.

+The output of the last encoding layer feeds into each of the different decoder layers.

+Each of the two main components can be used independently:

+encoder + decoder tasks = translation, summarisation etc.

+encoder only tasks - sentence classification (eg. Is a moviw review positive or negative?)

+Bidirectional Encoder Representations from Transformers

+2. parameters

+3. tokens

+4. context window/length

 ----
 encoders and decoders